- Defining a fast

 The trouble is that like insulin resistance, high leptin leads to cells ‘ignoring’ the effects of leptin and becoming resistant - thus hunger is not switched off.

 Fasting has been shown to reduce levels of leptin, to increase sensitivity and to give better appetite control.
 In fact, many people who fast regularly say they no longer feel ‘hunger pangs’ and do not feel the need to over eat.

 - Growth hormone

-Growth hormone, also called somatotropin, is released from the pituitary gland and play a role in growth during childhood and adolescence and although secretion of growth hormone declines with age it still has many functions in the body and is involved in:
+Growth hormone, also called somatotropin, is released from the pituitary gland and plays a role in growth during childhood and adolescence.

 - Bone strength